CVGI Q4 2025 Earnings Call Summary | Stock Taper

 March 11, 2026

-CVGI Q4 2025 Earnings Call Summary
+Summary of CVGI Q4 2025 Earnings Call

-1. Key Financial Results and Metrics
+1. Key Financial Results and Metrics:

-• Q4 Revenue: $154.8 million, down from $163.3 million year-over-year, primarily due to decreased demand in Global Seating and Trim Systems.
+• Q4 Revenue: $154.8 million, down from $163.3 million year-over-year.

-• Adjusted EBITDA: $2.3 million, up from $0.9 million in Q4 2024; adjusted EBITDA margin improved to 1.5% from 0.6%.
+• Adjusted EBITDA: $2.3 million, up from $0.9 million in Q4 2024; adjusted EBITDA margin improved to 1.5%.

 • Net Loss: $6.4 million ($0.19 per diluted share), significantly improved from a net loss of $35 million ($1.04 per diluted share) in the prior year, which included a noncash tax valuation allowance.

-• Free Cash Flow: $8.7 million for Q4, compared to $0.8 million in Q4 2024; full-year free cash flow was $33.7 million, up $21.5 million year-over-year.
+• Free Cash Flow: $8.7 million for Q4, up from $0.8 million in the prior year; full-year free cash flow reached $33.7 million, exceeding guidance.

-• Net Debt: Reduced by over $35 million in 2025, resulting in a net leverage ratio of 4.1x, down from 4.7x at the end of 2024.
+• Net Debt Reduction: Over $35 million paydown, resulting in a net leverage ratio of 4.1x, down from 4.7x at the end of 2024.

-2. Strategic Updates and Business Highlights
+2. Strategic Updates and Business Highlights:

-3. Forward Guidance and Outlook
+3. Forward Guidance and Outlook:

-• 2026 Revenue Guidance: Expected net sales between $660 million and $700 million, representing nearly 5% growth over 2025.
+• 2026 Revenue Guidance: Expected to range from $660 million to $700 million, representing nearly 5% growth over 2025.

-4. Bad News, Challenges, or Points of Concern
+4. Bad News, Challenges, or Points of Concern:

-5. Notable Q&A Insights
+5. Notable Q&A Insights:

 • New Business Wins: CVGI targets approximately $100 million in new business annually, with ongoing efforts to expand share of wallet with existing customers.